RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 # Indexing your images

 Diffusion Toolkit is designed to find your images fast.
 To do this it needs to scan each image and read in the metadata and store it in a local database.
+It can typically index around 10,000 images in seconds on an SSD.

 ## Scan folders for new images